AuthKey

 The AuthKey includes the allowed operations list.
 User will get promoted in the UI before signing the authkey on what operations are allowed (allowance to spend by this TApp (max expense), Allowance to transfer, Withdraw etc.)

-Tihis operation list is a JSON string that's signed using the user's blockchain private key. hosting_cml will not verify this signature, but the provider inside the state machine will.
-Even if the state_machine_actor was coded by the developer to allow transfering user's funds, the provider of the state will double check to confirm if this operation is still allowed by the user.
-In this case, even if the developer is a bad actor that's trying to steal user's money, it will be blocked by the state machine eventually.
+Tihis operation list is a JSON string that's signed using the user's blockchain private key. will not verify this signature, but the inside the will.
+Even if the was coded by the developer to allow transfering user's funds, the of the will double check to confirm if this operation is still allowed by the user.
+In this case, even if the developer is a bad actor that's trying to steal user's money, it will be blocked by the eventually.

-In other words, the design of TEA Project allows for the worst-case assumption that a developer's trying to steal users' money but the AuthKey logic inside the provider of state prevents this from happening.
+In other words, the design of TEA Project allows for the worst-case assumption that a developer's trying to steal users' money but the AuthKey logic inside the of prevents this from happening.

 The TApp developer will set an AuthKey profile string (in JSON format) based what the end user's supposed to do after login.
 This profile should only include the necessary operations.
 If any more than the required operations are included it may cause the end user to reject signing the transaction and even report the TApp to the DAO.